Agile Planning Process

 Task Planning:

-After identifying the features, the team members of Agile will have to split them into tasks before taking them up.
-Here, the best practice is to identify the time judgements for each task.
+After identifying the features, Agile team members must split them into tasks before taking them up.
+Here, the best practice is identifying the time judgments for each task.
 In case, you come across a split that will take more than a workday, you can split them into smaller works.
 This practice will help with the successful completion of tasks and will reduce uncertainty as well.
-Even, it will help with Agile estimation as it becomes simpler to evaluate the time needed for completing smaller tasks.
+It will even help with Agile estimation as evaluating the time needed to complete smaller tasks becomes simpler.

 Agile Estimation:

 Judging the time required for the completion of tasks can look like guesswork.
 However, following certain principles when estimating the time will make it possible.
 For instance, you can look at the past successful completion of tasks to estimate the time.
-For instance, if the teams were able to complete a specific number of tasks within a specific time in the past iteration, you can use this time as the estimation for the present and future iterations.
+For instance, if the teams could complete a specific number of tasks within a specific time in the past iteration, you can use this time as the estimation for the present and future iterations.
 When estimating time, you should be realistic and not optimistic.
-Also, it is better to estimate for smaller tasks so that you can make the estimation more of a reality than guesswork.
+Also, it is better to estimate for smaller tasks to make the estimation more of a reality than guesswork.

 Development of User Stories:

 Similar to Scrum Planning Process practices, Agile planning practices should include the development of user stories.
 User stories can be developed by keeping in touch with customers.
 When you do this, you can evaluate the overall project goal.
-Even, it will help you judge the overall goal of an iteration or Sprint.
-With the knowledge of the goal, you can develop your user story/feature.
-Then, you can permit your precedences to lead you with the choice of user stories/features to create during the forthcoming iteration.
+It will even help you judge the overall goal of an iteration or Sprint.
+Knowing the goal, you can develop your user story/feature.
+Then, you can permit your precedents to lead you in choosing user stories/features to create during the forthcoming iteration.

 Conclusion: